yesmaintenance/npm/README.md

 ## Then simply run each of the commands:

-Delete all GitHub Actions logs and runs for all of your repositories:
+Delete all GitHub Actions runs and their logs for all of your repositories:

 ```bash
 maintenance clean